 If your pet’s breed is prone to dental issues, which is true of some cats including Siamese, investing in routine dental insurance may prove to be worth it in the end.
 Plus, you never know what might come up, and we think it’s better to have coverage and not need it rather than not have it and end up needing it.

 Keeping a domestic animal’s teeth sparkly clean should be a priority for any responsible pet owner.
 How exactly to fund that venture, though, differs from person to person and from pet to pet.
-Hopefully, we have helped you make a more informed decision as to whether to purchase pet dental insurance or not.
+Hopefully, we have efficiently given you the basics on pet dental insurance so you can make a more informed decision as to whether to purchase one or not.